-To estimate influence of negative particles "not" and "no", the tagging technique was used; for example, the phrase "not good" was marked as "not_good", and was regarded by the classifier as one word.
-This technique allowed the increasing of sentiment classification accuracy.
-Accuracy values are presented in Table 1.
-The most efficient ML method was naive Bayes classifier with negation techniques (#7).
-In Figure 8 are presented ROC-curves classifiers #4 and #7.
-The classifier #7 was trained on the training set and was used for further sentiment analysis.
+To estimate influence of negative particles "not" and "no", the tagging technique was used; for example, the phrase "not good" was marked as "not good", and was regarded by the classifier as one word.
+This negation allowed the increasing of sentiment technique classification accuracy (see classifier #7).
+Accuracy values are presented in the Table I. We used results obtained by Pang and Lee [19] for movie-review domain as a base line.
+Our results of classification accuracy looks better than the base line.
+This can be explained that we used more large training sample (31,580 vs 2,053).
+The most efficient ML method was Naïve Bayes classifier with negation technique (classifier #7).
+In Figure 9 are presented ROCcurves classifiers #4 and #7.
+The classifier #7 was trained on the training set and was used for further sentiment analysis of unlabeled reviews.

-Using the aspect extraction algorithm (Section III), we extracted the nouns that were divided into seven basic aspect groups (see Figure 9): "beach/swimming pool", "food", "entertainment", "place", "room", "service", "transport".
+Using the aspect extraction algorithm (Section III), we extracted the nouns that were divided into seven basic aspect groups (see Figure 10): "beach/swimming pool", "food", "entertainment", "place", "room", "service", "transport".
 The following step was extracting and sentiment classification sentences with words from aspect groups using classifier #7.
-However, not all sentences with aspects had a clearly expressed sentiment; therefore, the sentences with poorly expressed sentiment using threshold h were filtered out.
+However, not all sentences with aspects had a clearly expressed sentiment; therefore, the sentences with poorly expressed sentiment were filtered out using threshold h.
+Threshold h was chosen empirically and it allowed to cut sentences with weak sentiment.
+This algorithm of aspect-based sentiment analysis (Figure 6) is very simple and primitive, but it allows to realize its main aim - to identify sentences with strong sentiments (that form overall sentiment of review) with mentions about product's aspects, and filter out sentences with weak sentiment or without mentions about product's aspects.